 If three peaks move into the same area, with pullbacks in between, you have a triple top.
 The triple top pattern is much like the double top pattern; the only difference is there are three tops instead of two.
 The specific chart formation suggests a change in the trend direction after buyers failed to clear the horizontal resistance in three attempts in a row.

-The triple top pattern can be used to identify Bitcoin selling opportunities, so you can make informed decisions.
+The triple-top pattern can be used to identify opportunities whether to buy Bitcoin and sell it, so you can make informed decisions.
 The fact that you see as many as three successful attempts to break higher makes the reversal compelling.

 We’ve offered you some helpful pointers on how to read a Bitcoin chart, but it’s a good idea to do additional research to make the best possible judgment.
 If you’re able to read the cryptocurrency market emotions, you’ll have a better shot at predicting the trends.